• Skip to main content

 • Make the crispy prosciutto.
 Lay slices of prosciutto on a baking sheet pan lined with parchment paper.
 Bake in the oven at 400° for 10 to 12 minutes.
 Remove from the oven, they will crisp as they cool.

 • Blanch the Asparagus.
 Bring a sauce pan of water to a boil over high heat.
-Wash asparagus and trim and discard the tough ends, about an inch or so cut off the bottom.
+Wash asparagus, trim and discard the tough ends, about an inch or so cut off the bottom.
 Slice them in large pieces with a diagonal bias cut.
-Add ½ teaspoon of salt to the boiling water and drop the asparagus in for 2 minutes.
+Add ½ teaspoon of salt to the boiling water and drop the asparagus in for 2 to 3 minutes, depending on thickness.
 Drain and reserve.
 You should have al dente asparagus, still with a crisp bite and not mushy.

 • Make the dressing by adding all ingredients to a jar with a lid and shake well to combine.
 Or make in a small bowl and whisk together.

 • Assemble the salad on a large platter.
 Arrange with the lettuce greens, then a layer of asparagus, red onion, goat cheese, hard boiled egg, avocado and crispy prosciutto broken into large pieces.
 You can do layers of each ingredient to distribute everything evenly.
-Drizzle the dressing over the top and toss gently if you like.
-Serve and Enjoy!
+Drizzle the dressing over the top just before serving and toss gently if you like.
+Enjoy!

 Notes